-- 1.1 Recommendations - We recommend physical activity should be encouraged in the non-dialysis CKD population without contradictions (1B). - We recommend non-dialysis CKD patients follow the UK Chief Medical Officers' Physical Activity Guidelines (2019), slightly adapted for this population (1B): - \Rightarrow Non-dialysis CKD patients should participate in daily physical activity.
-Some physical activity is better than none. - ⇒ Non-dialysis CKD patients should maintain or improve their physical function by undertaking activities aimed at improving or maintaining muscle strength, balance and flexibility on at least two days a week. - ⇒ Non-dialysis CKD patients should aim to accumulate 150 minutes of moderate intensity aerobic activity, building up gradually from current levels.
-Those who are already regularly active can achieve these benefits through 75 minutes of vigorous intensity activity, or a combination of moderate and vigorous activity. - ⇒ Non-dialysis CKD patients should break up prolonged periods of being sedentary with light activity when physically possible, or at least with standing. - We recommend that increasing physical activity or exercise levels in non-dialysis CKD patients will contribute to the following: - \Rightarrow Improvements in blood pressure (1B). - \Rightarrow Improvements in physical function and capacity (1B). - \Rightarrow Improvements in functional limitations (1C). - \Rightarrow Improvements in health-related quality of life (1C). - We suggest that exercise may improve mental well-being, eg. symptoms of depression and anxiety (2C). - We recommend that a prescribed combination of aerobic and muscle strengthening should be utilised to improve muscle function (1C).
+- 1.1 We recommend physical activity should be encouraged in the non-dialysis CKD population without contraindications and with stable, controlled comorbidities (1B). - 1.2 We recommend non-dialysis CKD patients follow the UK Chief Medical Officers' Physical Activity Guidelines (2019), slightly adapted for this population (1B): - Non-dialysis CKD patients should participate in daily physical activity.
+Some physical activity is better than none.

+- Non-dialysis CKD patients should maintain or improve their physical function by undertaking activities aimed at improving or maintaining muscle strength, balance and flexibility on at least two days a week. - Non-dialysis CKD patients should aim to accumulate 150 minutes of moderate intensity aerobic activity per week, building up gradually from current levels.
+Those who are already regularly active can achieve these benefits through 75 minutes of vigorous intensity activity per week, or a combination of moderate and vigorous activity. - Non-dialysis CKD patients should break up prolonged periods of being sedentary with light activity when physically possible, or at least with standing. - 1.3 We recommend that increasing physical activity or exercise levels in non-dialysis CKD patients will contribute to the following: - Improvements in blood pressure (1B). - Improvements in physical function and capacity (1B). - Improvements in functional limitations (1C). - Improvements in health-related quality of life (1C). - 1.4 We suggest that exercise may improve mental well-being, e.g. symptoms of depression and anxiety (2C). - 1.5 We recommend that a prescribed combination of aerobic and muscle strengthening should be utilised to improve muscle function (1C).